ellapav/ellapav/README.md

 - 👋 Hi, I’m @ellapav
 - 👀 I’m interested in geometric inverse problems, imaging, and machine learning.
 - 🌱 I’m a Senior Analyst at SAS with a PhD in Mathematics from NC State.
-- 📫 You can reach me at empavlechko@gmail.com.

 <!---
 ellapav/ellapav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.